lm3nitro/Projects/New/Firewall Evasion.md

 ### Fragmenting (8 Bytes)

-One easy way to fragment your packets would be to use the -f option.
+One easy way to fragment the packets would be to use the -f option.
 This option will fragment the IP packet to carry only 8 bytes of data.
 Normally, the IP packets sent during a Nmap TCP port scan will hold 24 bytes, the TCP header.
 By limiting the IP data to 8 bytes, the 24 bytes of the TCP header will be divided across 3 IP packets.

 ```
 nmap -sS -Pn -f 8  -p80 192.168.91.130 --packet-trace --disable-arp-ping -nnvvvv